SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 ![](./images/image26.png)

-(24) In your preview browser, open the app and navigate to the object page.\
+(24) In your preview browser, open the app and navigate to the Object Page.\
 The contact card now shows data from S/4 HANA.

 ![](./images/image27.png)